Our List of the Best CS:GO Crash Sites in 2023

 What goes into a website rating?

-Place a small bet on a color that provides 2x rewards.
-If the bet is lost, you double the previous bet on the same color.
-Continue the process until there is a win, this gives back all losses, and then you return to your original bet amount.
+Place a small bet to cash out at a 2x multiplier.
+If the bet is a loss, repeat the bet and double the amount previously wagered.
+Continue the process until there is a win, giving back all previous losses and the original 2x reward.

-Rather than doubling your bet after losing in the martingale, you do the exact opposite.
-Place a small bet on a color of choice and double the bet if you win.
-Continue to double the bet after winning until you are satisfied, and if you lose, you return to the original bet.
+Instead of doubling your bet after losing, as in the martingale, the reverse martingale does the opposite.
+For example, place a bet and double the wager if you win.
+Then, continue until you are satisfied, and if you lose, you return to the original bet size.

 The reverse martingale only risks the original small bet amount and what is won afterward.
 No crash strategy will give you better odds than the casino has against you, so only wager what you are willing to lose.